joaquinrz/capi-aks/README.md

 export EXP_MACHINE_POOL=true

 # Create an Azure Service Principal in Azure portal.
 (Note: make sure this SP has access to the resource group)
-# TODO: Automate the service principal creation using the Azure cli
+# TODO: Automate the service principal creation using the Azure CLI

 export AZURE_TENANT_ID="<Tenant>"
 export AZURE_CLIENT_ID="<AppId>"